Communication Sciences and Disorders, Online - Master of Science

 - investigative procedures in communication disorders.

 Completion of a master’s degree is required prior to earning certification in speech-language pathology from the American Speech-Language-Hearing Association and prior to earning a license from the Wisconsin Department of Public Instruction for employment in public schools.
 Almost all employment in speech-language pathology requires the master’s degree.
 The master’s degree program in speech-language pathology at this University is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association and is approved by the Wisconsin Department of Public Instruction.
 There is no program in audiology at UW-Eau Claire.

-Practicum experience is planned to serve the needs and interests of graduate students in communication sciences and disorders.
-They may obtain a diversity of clinical experience through the Center for Communication Disorders on campus and its many affiliated practicum sites.
-Under the supervision of qualified University personnel and qualified on-site employees at affiliated practicum sites elsewhere, students have opportunities to encounter clients ranging in age across the lifespan who exhibit all types of communication disorders.
-The affiliated practicum sites are varied, including hospitals, clinics, community agencies, and schools.
+Practicum experiences are planned to serve the needs and interests of graduate students in communication sciences and disorders.
+They obtain a variety of clinical experiences through the Center for Communication Disorders on campus and the department's many affiliated practicum sites.
+Under the supervision of qualified University personnel and qualified on-site speech-language pathologists at affiliated practicum sites elsewhere, students have the opportunity to work with clients ranging in age across the lifespan with all types of communication disorders.
+The affiliated practicum sites vary, including hospitals, clinics, community agencies, and schools.

 To be considered for admission, an applicant must meet the following minimal criteria:

 - a baccalaureate degree, from a regionally accredited university;

 - a minimum of 30 earned semester credits in specific communication sciences and disorders coursework prior to matriculation into the graduate program;